-In order to understand this, it is first necessary to see man as a micro cosmos.
-Man is a micro cosmos because, like the universe, he has within him layers of realities.
+In order to understand this, it is first necessary to see man as a microcosmos.
+Man is a microcosmos because, like the universe, he has within him layers of realities.
 What this means is that man’s inner life contains the possible experience of many different worlds.
 This is what makes man different from other animals.
 We have a greater built-in capacity to perceive more worlds or different scales.
 Oddly this works both ways for man; compared to animals like cats, dogs, and cows, man has the capacity to perceive, or to live in, higher and lower worlds.
-Man’s capability for compassion, love, empathy, and self-sacrifice demonstrate his capacity to act from a higher world, and his capability for abnormal cruelty and greed demonstrate his capacity to act from a lower world.
+Man’s capability for compassion, love, empathy, and self-sacrifice demonstrate his capacity to act from a higher world, and his capability for abnormal cruelty and greed demonstrates his capacity to act from a lower world.
 Animals don’t have the possibility to experience the top and bottom levels that make up the complexities of man’s psychology.

 Personality, essence, and higher centers can be seen as three different inner worlds, or realities, in man.
 Personality is under more laws than essence, and essence is under more laws than higher centers.
 Personality is heavy with laws, and higher centers feel free because they are under fewer laws.
 This can be taken very simply.
 There are many experiences in personality that are considered quite normal, like greed, worry, fear, and selfishness.
 In personality these weaknesses or actions are the law.
 People who live in personality are even proud of weaknesses like vanity, or dominance, or the expression of certain types of negative emotions, all of which are quite unnecessary, and all of which keep us in a lower part of ourselves.
 Essence is already more free.
 Think of a child before the age of five.
 Think of how children are free from worry and embarrassment.
 This is essence.
 The world is seen more directly because essence is free from the dark glass, or the laws, of personality.
 From essence to higher centers we automatically lose all physical laws, laws connected to the body, like having to eat and taking care of our health.
-Higher centers exists outside of these laws, which in itself is very liberating.
+Higher centers exist outside of these laws, which in itself is very liberating.

 Flowers, because they are the sex organs of plants, are a mechanical expression of the higher emotional center.
-In the same way we can say that sex, for humans, functions with the energy of the higher emotional center.
-Fire, the stars, and light are also external expressions of the this world.
+We can say that sex, for humans, functions with the same intensity of energy as the higher emotional center.
+Fire, the stars, and light are also mechanical outward expressions of this world.

-The main idea that I want to communicate here is that to function from a higher centers means that you function from a different worlds and that these worlds are under fewer laws, which is what real freedom means.
+The main idea that I want to communicate here is that to function from higher centers means that you function from different worlds and that these worlds are under fewer laws, which is what real freedom means.

-So here is another way to understand being present: it is an attempt to be under fewer laws.
+This is another way to understand being present: it is an attempt to be under fewer laws.
 You begin to free yourself from a whole world of weaknesses and vices that are connected to regretting the past and worrying about the future.